Nagoya Castle: Chrysanthemum exhibition

-The Nagoya Castle Chrysanthemum exhibition started after the end of the Pacific War.
+The Nagoya Castle Chrysanthemum exhibition started after the end of World War II.
 Chrysanthemum cultivation began in Japan during the Nara and Heian periods (early 8th to late 12th centuries), and gained popularity in the Edo period.
 Many flower shapes, colours, and varieties were created.
 The way the flowers were grown and shaped also developed, and chrysanthemum culture flourished.
 The event at the castle has become a tradition for the city.
 With three categories, it is one of the largest events of its kind in the region by both scale and content.
 The first category is the exhibition of cultivated flowers.
 The second category is for chrysanthemum bonsai flowers, which are combined with dead pieces of wood to give the illusion of miniature trees.
 The third category is the creation of miniature landscapes.